Simon-Brandt/ShellArgparser/README.md

 ...
 ```

 Regarding the structure of the simplified and strictly line-oriented YAML file, the groups used as identifiers for the translations are given without indentation, followed by a colon.
 This creates a key in an associative array.
 The respective value is another associative array, this time holding the translation, with the language identifier as key and the translated string as value.
 The key must be indented by exactly two spaces, followed by a colon and another space.
 Then, either the translation can be given or a greater-than sign (`">"`).
 All lines given afterwards that are indented by exactly four spaces are concatenated and used as translated string.
+In the translation, you can (and should) use the format specifier `%s` to denote the positions that the argparser should use for the interpolation with variable values, which cannot be directly given in the translation.

 You can optionally add line comments, though not in-line comments, and structure the file using empty lines or YAML blocks with three hyphens (`"---"`) or three dots (`"..."`).
 Since the purpose of the YAML file is to store a translation, not to serialize arbitrary data, more advanced features (like JSON-like in-line associative arrays) aren't supported by the argparser, and an error is thrown for unrecognized structures.